 Created over the past three years via networked locations, sonic states combine transmission recordings between Manchester, Berlin and St Petersburg and lockdown internet noise experiments, bringing together her processes of sound creation with DIY electronics, sound sculpture, musique concrete and machine learning.
 The record explores the sonic materiality of our technologies, the sanctity of sleep and ideas of autonomy and control as we meld into our machines, blurring conscious boundaries of our waking and networked selves.

-The release will be accompanied by SLEEPSTATES.NET, a net-art piece featuring music from the record.
+SLEEPSTATES.NET: The release is accompanied by SLEEPSTATES.NET, a net-art piece featuring music from the record.

-The album is self-released on Control Data Records, and is available on tape cassette and digital download direct from Bandcamp, pre-order now!
+Listen: The album is self-released on Control Data Records, and is available on tape cassette and digital download direct from Bandcamp and Boomkat.

 For the East St Arts / Convention House residency I am undertaking research for my project ‘Circular Sferics’.
 This will explore the duality of our technologies being both of the earth and used as detection devices for measuring, through creating a circular technological approach using sound and sculptural process.
 I’m using DIY environmental sensing technologies to record sounds of the natural environment using self built radio antennae, and my AURA MACHINE VLF and EMF detector circuits.